-NutritionLink Services Society 2016 Granting Program
+NutritionLink Services Society 2023 - 2024 Granting Program

 Eligibility Criteria & Limitations

-Successful organizations who obtain a grant give Nutrition Link Society permission to post a brief program summary on the NLS website.
+Successful organizations who obtain a grant must give NutritionLink Services Society permission to post a brief program summary on the NLS website.

-Please note: Nutritionlink does not provide comments on unsuccessful applications.
+Please note: NLS does not provide comments on unsuccessful applications.
 A decision to decline a request does not imply that the applicant’s program is not needed or valued, but that it does not fall within our guidelines or priorities, or sufficient funds are not available at the time.

 Any publication or abstract resulting from the work supported by the NLS grant should contain the following acknowledgement: "This work was supported by a grant from NutritionLink Services Society".
 One copy of any publication or abstract should be forwarded to NLS.

 This is the background of the Bottom Area shown below.
 It'll display correctly on published site.

 If you don't want background for the bottom area, simply hover over the bottom of this image to delete it.
 The background of the bottom area will be a solid dark color.

 NutritionLink Services Society (NLS) is a registered charity governed by a volunteer Board of Directors.